What Is a Koseki (戸籍)? Understanding Japan’s Family Registry System

 I first began translating koseki around 2017 or 2018.
 Even though it has it’s challenges, which are different challenges that arise from translating in other fields, it’s incredibly meaningful work, especially for my clients.

 A koseki (戸籍) is a form of civil registration, which also functions as proof of Japanese nationality.
 Many countries register citizens individually, but Japan registers them in family units in the form of a koseki.
-All Japanese citizens are listed in a koseki with the exception of the royal family.
-The royal family has a different type of record, called the Register of the Imperial Lineage (皇統譜 kōtōfu).
-Any non-citizen who marries a Japanese citizen will have their name listed in the koseki among their spouse’s and any children's details, but they will not have a separate entry unless they become a Japanese citizen.

-Koseki detail life events including births, deaths, marriages, divorces, and adoptions.
+They detail life events including births, deaths, marriages, divorces, and adoptions.
 They also include the domicile - or the address to which the document is connected to - and this may or may not be the actual residence of each person, any geographic name changes, and laws that trigger changes in the koseki.

 They tend to be about 2-4 pages in length.

-The History of Koseki
+The History of Japan’s Koseki System

 Population registrations have been around since the 6th century in Japan, but it wasn’t until 1872, right after the Meiji Restoration, that the Family Register Law or 戸籍法 kosekihō, was established and all Japanese citizens were required to have family names and given names and be registered in a koseki.
 This law required local authorities to register their local populations in a unified way throughout the country.
 The registers were local, but as a collective, they were registers of the national population.